jennylzx/jennylzx/README.md

 - 👋 Hi, I’m @jenny
 - 👀 I’m interested in data visualisation
-- 🌱 I’m currently learning Python, d3js
+- 🌱 I’m currently learning lots of things
 - 💞️ I’m looking to collaborate on a useful and interesting project
 - 📫 You can reach me via jennylzx@outlook.com